CollaboRateMgmt/CollaboRate/README.md

 While reading the rest of the documentation, keep in mind that it may not be perfect.
 The process and tool are of course not perfect.
 Neither are they proven.
 There is ample room to contribute.
 When in doubt, please refer to the above goals.
 You may skip reading the rest of this document.
 Devise your own process and technology to meet these goals.
 Then come back and read the rest of this document.
 It may help you to appreciate the specified process and tool, and find areas for their improvement.

+The following diagram attempts to summarize the CollaboRate process, its advantages and its risks:
+![Summary Infographic](CollaboRate.png?raw=true)

 # Detailed Purpose

-The following diagram attempts to summarize the idea, its advantages and its risks:
-![Summary Infographic](CollaboRate.png?raw=true)

 In the context of CollaboRate, we define 'crowdsourcing' as follows:
 "Facilitate a very large number of people (the crowd), to work on the same project at the same time".